global-asp/global-asp/README.md

 ## Source format

-The source files in this repository are stored in [markdown format](https://help.github.com/articles/markdown-basics/).
-You can download pre-formatted (untranslated) markdown files [in this Dropbox folder](https://www.dropbox.com/sh/hwp929713p5gxhe/AABcgJMpnVOh87GyXaWw4HxZa) that have been extracted from the original ASP pdfs and automatically converted, for all of the core stories in the master index.
+The source files in this repository are stored in [Markdown format](https://help.github.com/articles/markdown-basics/).
+You can download pre-formatted (untranslated) Markdown files from the [ASP Source](https://github.com/global-asp/asp-source) project that have been extracted from the original ASP pdfs and automatically converted, for all of the core stories in the master index.

-There are a few conventions that are used in addition to basic markdown formatting to allow the files to be easily converted to other formats.
+There are a few conventions that are used in addition to basic Markdown formatting to allow the files to be easily converted to other formats.

 ### Story title
-The name of the story is indicated at the top (first line) of the markdown file, generally following a hash character and a space (`# `).
-The `# ` is not mandatory, but it is probably better to be consistent.
+The title of the story is indicated at the top (first line) of the Markdown file, generally following a hash character and a space (`# `).
 The title should be on a single line (no linebreaks).
-If there is a sub-title or other information about the story that should be on the front page (aside from the author name), it can be included on the following lines (__not__ preceded by `#`).
+If there is a sub-title or other information about the story that should be on the front page (aside from the author name -- see the [Metadata section](#metadata) below), it can be included on the following lines (__not__ preceded by `#`).

 ### Page breaks
 Page breaks within the story are indicated by two `##` characters on a separate line, followed by the text of the following page.